Florida Psychologists License Renewal & CE Info

 4. The Florida Administrative Code: Board of Psychology

-The new Professional Development Resources online CE course Ethics & Law in Florida Psychology includes sections on distinguishing between the concepts of law and ethics, deciding what to do when ethics and the law are in conflict, understanding multiple relationships, knowing when a client’s confidentiality can – and should – be broken, resolving ethical dilemmas posed by the Patriot Act, and identifying legal restrictions placed upon sexual intimacies between psychologists and clients.
+The new Professional Development Resources online CE course Ethics & Law in Florida Psychology includes sections on distinguishing between the concepts of law and ethics, deciding what to do when ethics and the law are in conflict, understanding multiple relationships, knowing when a client’s confidentiality can – and should – be broken, resolving ethical dilemmas, and identifying legal restrictions placed upon sexual intimacies between psychologists and clients.

 “I am occasionally asked why it is necessary to keep taking an ethics and law course again and again over one’s career,” says Christie.
 “My response is always the same: There are five fundamental reasons for psychologists to study ethical theories, principles, and laws on a regular basis.
 First, therapy is important work; it can never be taken lightly.
 Second, ethical and legal practice is not simple; in fact it is occasionally overwhelmingly complex.
 Third, psychologists – like all human beings – are subject to certain prejudices, biases, and blind spots; they must be discovered and understood.
 Fourth, the practice and process of psychotherapy is a dynamic – not a static – process; the world and the psychologists in it change with time and technology.
 And, fifth, to the extent that psychologists effectively regulate themselves, they will be able to maintain professional autonomy and avoid undue intrusions by outside parties.”